- Advertisement -

 Discrimination Laws and Their Application to Drug Testing

-Employers must be careful not to discriminate against employees or prospective employees when conducting drug testing for employment.
-Discrimination laws prohibit employers from using drug testing to discriminate against individuals based on race, gender, age, or other protected characteristics.
+Employers must be careful not to discriminate against employees or prospective employees when conducting employment.
+Discrimination laws prohibit employers from using drugs to discriminate against individuals based on race, gender, age, or other protected characteristics.
 Additionally, employers must ensure that drug testing policies are applied uniformly to all employees and prospective employees.

 How Drug Testing Might Cause Prejudice and Restrict Employers